 Tubig, nsuo, wata, water

 No matter what you call it or where in the world you are, water is life.
-Yet more than 780 million people lack access to clean water.
-In developing countries, women walk an average of 3.7 miles each day to get water.
-And some of the world’s poorest people survive on less than 5 gallons of water per day.
+Yet, more than 785 million people lack access to clean water.
+In developing countries, women spend a combined 200 million hours each day to get water.
+And more than 1.96 billion people – the population of the United States, multiplied by six – live without a household water connection.

 When your shower head gushes seemingly endless warm water, the water crisis can seem distant and faceless.
 After joining the Peace Corps and moving to the Philippines, I became intimately familiar with the true importance of water.